-RO-DBT is a 30-week programme consisting of individual therapy and skills classes and it is suitable for people who experience difficulties in the areas of:
+RO-DBT is a 30-week programme consisting of individual therapy and skills classes and it is suitable for people who wish to be supported, and learn new skills, in the areas of:

-- forming and maintaining satisfying relationships,
+- forming and maintaining satisfying relationships

-- chronic feelings of anxiety, including social anxiety,
+- chronic feelings of anxiety, including social anxiety

-- prolonged periods of lowered mood and chronic depression,
+- prolonged periods of lowered mood and chronic depression

-- anorexia nervosa and eating disorders,
+- anorexia nervosa and eating difficulties

-- obsessive compulsive personality disorder,
+- obsessive compulsive personality type

-- autism spectrum,
+- autism spectrum

-- avoidance, rigidity and low openness,
+- avoidance, rigidity and low openness

-- emotional constriction,
+- emotional loneliness

-- personality difficulties and unhelpful patterns of behaviour, including self-harm,
+- unhelpful patterns of behaviour, including self-harm

 - tolerating imperfection.